 - eBEACHES Location Data SOP (Revised 9/2014) (PDF) (6 pp, 133K) (Changes from previous version: updated for use for 2010 season, and links to Goggle Earth and Review Tool).
 Describes the steps to assign, change, or retire Beach IDs, what beach locational data to submit, and in what form.
 A Beach ID (with location) is necessary before you can submit monitoring or notification data.
 You can use the following materials to convert latitude and longitude point data to index beach shape files to maps to support environmental and public health analyses.

 - Beach-related national geospatial downloads and fact sheet available for the BEACH Act program.
-The geospatial data represents Beach Act beaches for the 2009 swim season.
+The geospatial data represents Beach Act beaches based on the most recent information provided to the EPA.
 This data is available in GIS-compatible shapefile and geodatabase formats and in KMZ Google Earth files.

 - eBeaches Locational Data Review Tool (PDF) (9 pp, 3MB) This data review tool allows you to view your beach data mapped to the 1:100,000 scale National Hydrography Dataset (NHD).
 You can use this review tool to verify the accuracy of the length and location of beachs that have been mapped to the NHD.